 To get started, you can buy one of the starter kits listed below:

 - Hue white starter kit E26: includes the Hue bridge, and 4x Hue white bulbs that emit a warm light of 2700 K. The bulbs are dimmable. (also available in a 2 pack)

-- Hue white ambience starter kit E26: includes the Hue bridge, and 4x Hue white ambience bulbs that can emit lights of color temperatures 2200 – 6500 K. The bulbs are dimmable and their color temperature can be changed.
+- Hue white ambiance starter kit E26: includes the Hue bridge, and 4x Hue white ambiance bulbs that can emit lights of color temperatures 2200 – 6500 K. The bulbs are dimmable and their color temperature can be changed.

-- Hue white color and ambience starter kit E26: includes the Hue bridge, and 4x Hue white and ambience color bulbs that can emit white and colored light.
+- Hue white color and ambiance starter kit E26: includes the Hue bridge, and 4x Hue white and ambiance color bulbs that can emit white and colored light.
 The bulbs are dimmable, and their temperature and color can also be changed.

 - Hue white wireless dimming recipe kit E26: includes the Dimmer switch, and 1x Hue white bulb that emits a warm light of 2700k.
 The bulb is dimmable.

-- Hue white ambience light recipe kit E26: includes the Dimmer switch, and 1x Hue white ambience bulb that can emit a light of color temperatures 2200 – 6500 K. The bulb is dimmable and color temperature can also be changed.
+- Hue white ambiance light recipe kit E26: includes the Dimmer switch, and 1x Hue white ambiance bulb that can emit a light of color temperatures 2200 – 6500 K. The bulb is dimmable and color temperature can also be changed.